Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kyabram has five active public transport stops operating, all of which are bus stops.
-These stops are served by nine different routes that together offer 97 weekly passenger trips.
-Transport accessibility in Kyabram is limited, with residents typically living 841 meters away from the nearest stop.
+Kyabram has five active public transport stops currently operating.
+These stops are served by a mix of buses along nine different routes, offering a total of 97 weekly passenger trips combined.
+The accessibility of these services is rated as limited, with residents generally located about 841 meters away from the nearest stop on average.

 Frequently Asked Questions - Transport